-During her rich and varied life, The Princess played an active role in the Royal Family's public work, supporting The Queen.
+During her rich and varied life, The Princess played an active role in the Royal Family's public work, supporting The late Queen.
 Her particular interests were in the broad field of welfare work, and in the arts.
 She was patron or president of over 80 organisations, ranging from children's charities to ballet companies.

 Princess Margaret was also a devoted mother.
 Two children from her marriage to Antony Armstrong-Jones survive her: Lord Linley, born on 3 November 1961, and Lady Sarah Chatto, born on 1 May 1964.

 Find out more about The Princess's life, patronages, honours and decorations in this section.

 View video footage of Princess Margaret at an Olympic reception at Buckingham Palace in 1968: